-For some blades, the packet capture option is activated by default in Threat Policy.
+For some blades, the packet capture option is activated by default in the Custom Threat Prevention Policy.

-To deactivate packet capture (in Threat Policy only):
+To deactivate packet capture (in the Custom Threat Prevention Policy only):

-- 1. In SmartConsole, in the Security Policies view - 2.
+- 1. In SmartConsole, go to the Security Policies view > Threat Prevention > Custom Threat Prevention. - 2.
 In the Track column of the rule, right-click and clear Packet Capture.